 - service delivery to customized training providers

-The JDVRTAC strives to identify, adapt, embed, and sustain job-driven practices that lead to improved employment outcomes for people with disabilities.
-Our center supports businesses to find and retain productive workers.
-The center creates VR-specific sustainable models of job-driven practices.
+The JDVRTAC identified, adapted, embedded, and sustained job-driven practices that lead to improved employment outcomes for people with disabilities.
+Our center supported businesses to find and retain productive workers.
+The center created VR-specific sustainable models of job-driven practices.

-Outcomes and strategies from the Job-Driven VRTAC will develop a knowledge base on the four topic areas of labor market information, services to employers, building and maintaining employer relations, and services to training providers.
+Outcomes and strategies from the Job-Driven VRTAC developed a knowledge base on the four topic areas of labor market information, services to employers, building and maintaining employer relations, and services to training providers.

 - Building state VR agencies’ capacity to improve and expand job-driven employment practices for consumers;